Forced convection

 Forced convection is a mechanism, or type of transport, in which fluid motion is generated by an external source (like a pump, fan, suction device, etc.).
 Alongside natural convection, thermal radiation, and thermal conduction it is one of the methods of heat transfer and allows significant amounts of heat energy to be transported very efficiently.

 Applications

-This mechanism is found very commonly in everyday life, including central heating, air conditioning, steam turbines, and in many other machines.
+This mechanism is found very commonly in everyday life, including central heating and air conditioning and in many other machines.
 Forced convection is often encountered by engineers designing or analyzing heat exchangers, pipe flow, and flow over a plate at a different temperature than the stream (the case of a shuttle wing during re-entry, for example).

 Mixed convection

 In any forced convection situation, some amount of natural convection is always present whenever there are gravitational forces present (i.e., unless the system is in an inertial frame or free-fall).
 When the natural convection is not negligible, such flows are typically referred to as mixed convection.